AkshayChandra09/local-web-search/README.txt

    Now go to command prompt.
 Type following command for indexing of a file:
    (you should be in solr-6.5.0 folder but out of bin folder.
 To get back out of bin type "cd.." without quotes)

-   java -Dtype=text/csv -Dc=gettingstarted -jar example/exampledocs/post.jar "E:\solr\lyrics.csv"
+   java -Dtype=text/csv -Dc=gettingstarted -jar example/exampledocs/post.jar "../lyrics.csv"

    (Put double quotes in the above command as it is).
 Path of the files to be indexed may be different.
 Provide the respective path.Command